artofimagination/mysql-user-db-go-interface/README.md

 # Usage
 # Build

-Run ```docker-compose up --build --force-recreate -d main-server``` to generate and start all containers.
+- Run ```docker-compose up --build --force-recreate -d main-server``` to generate and start all containers.

-In order to access the db run: ```docker exec -it user-db bash -c "mysql -uroot -p123secure user_database``` To run bootstrap, the migartion files need to be copied manually the db folder.
+- In order to access the db run: ```docker exec -it user-db bash -c "mysql -uroot -p123secure user_database```

+- To run bootstrap in your code, the migration files need to be copied manually from the db folder.
 The destination shall be the root of the golang source.

-Example Dockerfile command: ```RUN git clone https://github.com/artofimagination/mysql-user-db-go-interface $GOPATH/src/user-db-mysql && cp -r $GOPATH/src/user-db-mysql/db $GOPATH/src/load-tester/```
+- Example Dockerfile command: ```RUN git clone https://github.com/artofimagination/mysql-user-db-go-interface $GOPATH/src/user-db-mysql && cp -r $GOPATH/src/user-db-mysql/db $GOPATH/src/load-tester/```

 ## Execution examples